Mindfulness-Based Stress Reduction

 with Instructor and Program Coordinator Carolyn McManus, PT, MS, MA

 The Mindfulness-Based Stress Reduction Program is an course developed by Carolyn to help people with chronic pain and disease skillfully cope with their medical conditions and live more fully.
 It is modeled on the program created by Jon Kabat Zinn and described in Kabat Zinn’s book, Full Catastrophe Living.
 The group meets once a week for 2.5 hours for eight consecutive weeks.
 Mindfulness meditation and the application of mindfulness to daily life are the core program components.
 In addition, participants are introduced to gentle yoga, how to change unwanted thinking habits and to develop compassion for oneself and others.
-To assist the learning process, participants receive a guided meditation CD and weekly hand-outs with specific home program recommendations.
-Participants learn mindfulness not as a technique to use in times of stress,
+To assist the learning process, participants receive online guided meditation resources and weekly hand-outs with specific home program recommendations.
+Participants learn mindfulness not as a technique to use in times of stress, but as a way of life that continually enhances and enriches a person’s daily activities and capacity for love.

 "The course was life changing and put me on a daily path of meditation, mindfulness and approaching situations with an open heart, as well as helping me navigate some difficult situations.
 Carolyn is a highly skilled teacher and facilitator.
 Being in her presence is like being wrapped in a cozy blanket.
 I didn't want the course to end." – Patti Gorman